yangleir/GNSSwave/README.md

 ## Citation

-If you make use of the code or the methodologies presented in our paper, please cite the publication:
+If you make use of the code or the methodologies presented in our paper, please cite the manuscript (Under review):
 ```
 @article{yang2023retrieval,
     title={Retrieval of Ocean Wave Characteristics via Time-Differenced Carrier Phases from Single Frequency GNSS Buoys},